MAPGuideⓇ

 (ii) providing [Funder]’s designated Assessor with other data (duly anonymised and, upon [Funder]’s request, blinded) as [Funder] may reasonably request in order to conduct comparative assessments; and

-(iii) providing [Funder]’s designated Assessor with clinical trial data (duly de- identified and, at [Funder]’s request, blinded) for the purposes of signal detection or meta-analyses of safety data (including across product candidates).
+(iii) providing [Funder]’s designated Assessor with clinical trial data (duly de- identified and, at [Funder]’s request, blinded) for the purposes of sign

-Source: Taken from a development funding agreement between CEPI (Funder) and Novavax (Developer) for a COVID-19 vaccine.
+Source: taken from a development funding agreement for up to USD $384 million between CEPI (Funder) and Novavax (Developer).
+Partner types: non-profit funder, industry; Product type: COVID-19 vaccine; Development stage at signature: phase 1 clinical trials.
 Read in context.

 If any Work Package relates to the development of biological reference materials, [Developer] will provide relevant materials and data and shall grant rights to their use for International Standards development, to one of either the WHO or the Paul-Ehrlich- Institute (PEI) in Germany or, if agreed by the Parties, another independent standards development agency.